aamodbhatt/aamodbhatt/README.md

 ---

 I build ML systems that are meant to last.
 From LoRA fine-tuning experiments and agentic pipelines to deployed production automation.
-Final-year B.E.
-(AI/ML) at VTU, CGPA 9.23.
+Engineering Graduate in AIML.
+I am 22.

 My work spans LLM evaluation, self-supervised learning, representation learning, and practical MLOps.
 I care about reproducibility, clean architecture, and getting the metrics right before claiming anything.